 Plant Location Assembly capacity (batteries/month) Maximum Li production (kg/month)

+(butterres/month)

-Quebec City 100 000
+Quebec City 5 500 100 000

-Toronto 70 000
+Toronto 7 500 70 000

 Seattle 2 200 40 000

 - a.
 Write a mathematical programming formulation that allocates production of the three battery grades among the three locations to maximize total profit. - b.
-If the fraction of capacity must be the same for all plants (units scheduled/assembly capacity), modify your formulation to meet this constraint. - c.
 The company negotiates a large ongoing order from Edison Motors, for their new electric sedan.
 The vehicle uses only Heavy batteries, and they need 10 000 units per month.
 This demand must be met each month, or the customer will be lost.
 Modify your formulation to achieve this. - 5.
 Variability is sometimes blamed for inefficiency in a production system. - a.
-Give an example of how variability can affect productivity, and suggest a way to reduce this variability. - b.
+Give an example of how variability can affect production, and suggest a way to reduce or eliminate this variability. - b.
 Suggest a set of principles for reducing variability, and briefly explain why they will work.

 Activity Precedes Duration (days)

-A B, C, D 15
+А B, C, D 15

 В E 12

 С E, G 6

 D Н 5

 Е F 3

 F Ι 8

 G F, J 8

 Н J 9

 Ι END 7

 J END 14